iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Bregman Smoothness and Descent Lemma.md

 We will also develop descent lemma that is analogous to the $L$-Lipschitz smooth case.

 #### **Reconceptualizing old ideas**
-Recall from [Global Lipschitz Gradient, Strong Smoothness, Equivalence and Implications](Properties%20of%20Functions/Global%20Lipschitz%20Gradient,%20Strong%20Smoothness,%20Equivalence%20and%20Implications.md) that if function $F$ is $L$-Lipschitz smooth, then $L/2 \Vert \cdot\Vert^2 - f$ is a convex function.
+Recall from [Convex Function with Global Lipschitz Gradient](Properties%20of%20Functions/Convex%20Function%20with%20Global%20Lipschitz%20Gradient.md) that if function $F$ is $L$-Lipschitz smooth, then $L/2 \Vert \cdot\Vert^2 - f$ is a convex function.
 Since $L/2 \Vert \cdot\Vert^2 - f$ is convex, we have the equivalent characterization of smoothness we have for all $x, y \in \mathbb R^n$

 $$